 - Clearly define the number of violations an employee can have before losing the privilege of driving for work, and provide training where indicated.

-- Every driver should be presented with a contract and list of procedures to agree to and follow when driving on behalf of your business.
+- Every driver should be presented with a contract and a list of procedures to agree to and follow when driving on behalf of your business.

 - When driving employee-owned vehicles, every employee should understand how to operate the vehicle and agree to drive the vehicle safely.